Stop lighting money on fire: Seven tips to improve developer productivity

 - lost trust in the test suite - when a test fails is it identifying a real issue?

 Identifying and fixing flaky tests saves the development team time as they no longer have to needlessly re-run builds in the hope of getting a passing build.
-And the team gets more value out of their investment in writing a test suite as the team trusts their test suite to catch real issues.
+And the team gets more value out of their investment in writing a test suite as the team trusts their test suite to catch real issues before the code gets into production.

 That is why I added flaky test detection into Projektor test reporting tool, to make it easier to identify what tests are flaky and tackle them as soon as possible.

 Coincidentally, Projektor's flaky test detection helped me identify some flaky tests in Projektor itself (related to metrics publishing verification).
-Then I quickly adjusted the verification approach in those flaky tests to stabilize them.
+Then I adjusted the testing approach to yield stable tests that still correctly verified that functionality.

 Smooth deployment pipelines

-In addition to the deployment of code changes, more seamlessly managing changes to configuration and secrets is also important to reduce the risk of missing or incorrect configuration breaking production with a deployment.
+In addition to the deployment of code changes, more seamlessly managing changes to configuration and secrets is also important to reduce the risk of missing or incorrect configuration breaking production.